Reviews

 However, unlike Coinbase, Public doesn’t provide users with individual cryptocurrency wallets.
 As such, you can’t transfer cryptocurrency holdings in and out of Public without selling to cash first.

-In 2022, Public acquired a company called Otis that allows investors to buy fractional shares of alternative assets, such as fine art, collectibles and NFTs.
+In 2022, Public acquired Otis, which allows investors to buy fractional shares of alternative assets like fine art and collectibles.
 The “Alts” section is now fully integrated into the Public platform.
 While this makes it easy to invest in things like Michael Jordan’s game-worn sneakers and first-edition Charizard cards, understand that the value of these types of assets is subject to market demand and may fluctuate wildly based on factors that are difficult to predict.
-As such, they should be viewed as especially risky when compared to more traditional investment options.

 Customer Support